Integrated Prenatal Screening: About These Tests

 These tests are done between 10 and 13 weeks of pregnancy.

 • Nuchal translucency test.
-This test uses ultrasound to measure the thickness of the area at the back of the baby's neck.
-An increase in the thickness can be an early sign of certain birth defects.
+This test uses ultrasound to measure the thickness of the area at the back of the fetus's neck.
+An increase in the thickness can be an early sign of certain birth defects or genetic conditions.

 • Blood test.
 This test measures the amount of a substance in your blood called pregnancy-associated plasma protein A (PAPP-A).